snieda/tsl2nano/tsl2.nano.filter/README.md

 # The Filter

-Provides filtering any objects inside a list through predicates assigned to attribute names.
+Provides configured filtering on any objects inside a list through predicates assigned to attribute names.